Departmental Prizes for Undergraduate Medical Students

 Martin Lawrence Oxford–Nordic Medical Scholarship

-A reciprocal exchange initiative enabling medical students from Oxford and Nordic institutions to experience primary care practices in their respective countries, fostering cross-cultural learning and comparative healthcare insights.
+The Martin Lawrence Scholarship is a reciprocal exchange initiative enabling medical students from Oxford and Nordic institutions to experience primary care practices in their respective countries, fostering cross-cultural learning and comparative healthcare insights.

-The award was established in the memory of Dr Martin Lawrence; A renowned academic and acting leader of Oxford's Primary Care Department, whose brilliant career was cut short by his untimely passing in 1999 at just 55 years of age.
+The award was established in the memory of Dr Martin Lawrence, a renowned academic and acting leader of Oxford's Primary Care Department, whose brilliant career was cut short by his untimely passing in 1999 at just 55 years of age.
 Known for his passion for teaching and dedication to both undergraduate and postgraduate medical education, Dr Lawrence also had personal ties with the Nordic countries.
 This scholarship continues his legacy, fostering collaboration and mutual learning between Oxford and Nordic medical communities.

 The Moher Prize for Undergraduate General Practice